evolvingstuff/vdw2/content/posts/supplements-taken-by-the-founder-of-vitamindwiki.md

 │   inner_content: `((Ways to improve health|Perspective of the importance of Vit D and co-factors to health)) contains a venn diagram`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Ways to improve health|Perspective of the importance of Vit D and co-factors to health))` │   │   inner_content: `Ways to improve health|Perspective of the importance of Vit D and co-factors to health` │   │   page: `Ways to improve health|Perspective of the importance of Vit D and co-factors to health` │   │   children:
+│   │   full_match: `((Ways to improve health|Perspective of the importance of Vit D and co-factors to health))` │   │   inner_content: `Ways to improve health|Perspective of the importance of Vit D and co-factors to health` │   │   page: `Ways to improve health`
+│   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Ways to improve health|Perspective of the importance of Vit D and co-factors to health`